Manage data models

 Upload and download data models

-Note: You can manually move data model JSON files between Splunk implementations, but this is an unsupported procedure with many opportunities for error.
+Note: You can manually move data model JSON files between Splunk deployments, but this is an unsupported procedure with many opportunities for error.
 For more information, see "Manual data model management" at the bottom of this topic.

 Download a data model